 Santa Margarita Lake is popular as a boating, fishing, and camping destination.
 Because the lake serves as the drinking water supply for the City of San Luis Obispo, body contact with the water is not allowed.
 A swimming pool at the lake is open during the summer months.

 A natural area is located adjacent to the lake.
-Santa Margarita Lake Current water level: Santa Margarita Water Level
+Santa Margarita Lake Current water level: Santa Margarita (Salinas Reservoir) Water Level

 For a complete fee schedule see SLO County Parks Fee Schedule